jgorman-tfs/FRD-Accomplishments/README.md

 **Keep track of the community stats**

 A new field is added to the Texas_Places_WithCounties Layer for the acres of each community.
 You can select the non-null communities and export to keep track of them.
+Update the Urban Forestry Communities Assisted spreadsheet.

 ## Methodology for Accomplishments